Responding to Moral Apologetics

 [Matthew 5:45, Bible, New International Version]

 Now, let’s consider the claim that moral value is implicit in human nature.
 That’s a typical humanist belief: that humans are innately altruistic, due to empathy and compassion.
-Supposedly, we have a moral foundation in the brain.
+Supposedly, there is a moral “sense” in the brain, which is the foundation of morality.

-Having an innate moral faculty would not make moral value objective.
-Moral judgments would reflect some inner value standard, not an external, cosmic standard.
+Having an innate moral standard would not make moral value objective.
+Moral judgments would reflect this inner standard, not an external, cosmic standard.
 We would not be perceiving objective good and evil, in the way that we perceive a tree or a rock.
 Good and evil would not exist independently of our minds, as the tree and the rock do.
 We would be projecting good and evil onto things.
 Moral value would be no more objective than personal value.

 If I want an ice cream cone, that value is not intrinsic to the ice cream cone.
 The value comes from my brain.
 It is a value judgment, not a perception of reality.
 Likewise, if you judge the Rwandan genocide to be evil, you are projecting negative moral value onto an objective event.
 The event really happened, but the moral value is not an objective property of the event.
 It was assigned to the event by your brain.
 It exists within your mind, not in objective reality.